-Earning a Sign-Up Bonus
+Earning a Welcome Offer

-You earn points from a SUB on top of any points you earn from your actual purchases with the card.
-For example, say you open a Chase Sapphire Preferred(review) with its current bonus of 60,000 points after spending $4,000 in the first 3 months.
-You will not only earn 60,000 points for meeting the minimum spend requirement, but you'll also earn at least 4,000 points for having spent $4,000.
+You earn points from a welcome offer in addition to any points you earn from your actual purchases with the card.
+For example, say you open a Chase Sapphire Preferred with a welcome offer of 60,000 points after spending $4,000 in the first 3 months.
+Upon meeting the minimum spend requirement, you will end up with at least 64,000 Ultimate Rewards.
+You'll not only have earned 60,000 points for meeting the minimum spend requirement, but you'll also have earned at least 4,000 points for having spent $4,000.

 We say at least because you would of course earn bonus points on any of the Sapphire Preferred's bonus categories, such as 3x per dollar on dining or 2x per dollar on travel.